Skip to content

 This remains useful for operator-driven deploys and older webhook-style flows where something else has already updated the checkout on the target host.

-1. A push to dev triggers Woodpecker.
+1. A push to the deployment branch triggers Woodpecker.

 Woodpecker secrets are intentionally split by scope:

-• shared/global admin secrets:
+• shared/global or organization secrets:

-• CATARCHY2_HOST
+• <TARGET>_HOST

-• CATARCHY2_USER
+• <TARGET>_USER

-• CATARCHY2_SSH_KEY
+• <TARGET>_SSH_KEY

 • repo-local secrets for meo-mai-moi:

-Why CATARCHY2_HOST is not 127.0.0.1:
+Why the target host is usually not 127.0.0.1:

 • Woodpecker steps run inside containers.

-• Inside a CI container, 127.0.0.1 means the container itself, not the VPS host.
+• Inside a CI container, 127.0.0.1 means the container itself, not the deployment host.

 Operational notes: